CaseySanchez/QuickGridStar/README.md

 ---

 ### Registration
-Add `include("GridStarLayout-master/quickgridstarlayout.pri")` to your project.pro, change `"GridStarLayout-master"` to the name of your GridStarLayout directory accordingly.
+Add `include("QuickGridStar-master/quickgridstar.pri")` to your project.pro, change `"QuickGridStar-master"` to the name of your QuickGridStar directory accordingly.

 ---